Chase Dental Sleepcare

 Dental Sleep Medicine located in New York City, Long Island & NY Metro Area

 Temporomandibular joint dysfunction (TMD) is a type of disorder of the temporomandibular joint (TMJ) that causes pain and tenderness in your jaw.
 If you notice a clicking or grating sensation when you chew or open your mouth, the specialists at Chase Dental SleepCare can help you determine the cause of your condition and the best treatment to relieve your pain.
-Chase Dental SleepCare has sevearl convenient locations in New York: East Meadow, Commack, Williston Park and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn, and Staten Island, New York.
+Chase Dental SleepCare has several convenient locations in New York: East Meadow, Commack, Williston Park, and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn; Staten Island; and Scarsdale, New York.
 To schedule your assessment, call one of the offices today or book your appointment online.

 The temporomandibular joint (TMJ) is located in your jaw located near the front of your ear.
 You have a TMJ joint on either side of your face that controls the movement of your jaw.

 Your TMJ is essential to speaking, biting, and chewing properly.
 When the TMJ becomes injured or inflamed, it can result in persistent pain and tenderness known as temporomandibular joint dysfunction (TMD).

 There are a number of factors that may contribute to the development of TMD.
 These include:

 - Trauma or injury